ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 This works well when there are no custom cell renderers.
 So for all cells that do not use cell renderers, the grid will inject the whole row in one HTML string which is the quickest way to render HTML.
 When a component is used, the grid will then go back and inject the components into the HTML after the row is created.

 Cell renderers are a type of component.
 The component concept is great for applications.
 They are the building blocks of the composite design pattern used for building large applications, where smaller pieces (components) fit together to create bigger pieces.
-However, in ag-Grid, we want the fastest grid possible, so it's best to avoid the use of cell renderer components to leverage the power of `innerHTML` for the fastest rendering of rows.
+However, in AG Grid, we want the fastest grid possible, so it's best to avoid the use of cell renderer components to leverage the power of `innerHTML` for the fastest rendering of rows.

-If you are a user of ag-Grid, you might be wondering how cell renderers impact performance.
+If you are a user of AG Grid, you might be wondering how cell renderers impact performance.
 The answer depends on your platform, using Chrome or a small non-complex grid, they should not pose a problem.
 If you are displaying large grids using Internet Explorer, it is worth checking the impact your cell renderers are adding.

 ## Hack 6 - Debouncing Scroll Events

-When you scroll in ag-Grid, the grid is doing row and column virtualisation, which means the DOM is getting trashed.
+When you scroll in AG Grid, the grid is doing row and column virtualisation, which means the DOM is getting trashed.
 This trashing is time consuming and if processed within the event listener will make the scroll experience 'rough'.

 To get around this, the grid uses debouncing of scroll events with animation frames.
 This is a common trick to achieve smooth scrolling and is explained very well in this blog [Leaner, Meaner, Faster Animations with RequestAnimationFrame](https://www.html5rocks.com/en/tutorials/speed/animations/).
 As this technique is well explained in posts such as above, I won't repeat it here.
 Suffice to say, we found this delivers a good performance boost.